Jakob-Sarmiento/amazon-fashion-sales-predictive-model/README.md

 ---

 ## Preview of Key Findings

-- Category and brand have the highest influence on whether a product is highly rated or not.
+Category and brand have the highest influence on whether a product is highly rated or not.
 ---

-## Business Strategies and Recommendations (Preview)
+## Business Recommendations (Preview)

-- **Pricing** - Sellers on Amazon should prioritize low to mid end prices, considering most fashion products are not high-end on Amazon, in terms of pricing.
+- Sellers on Amazon should prioritize selling their products in highly rated categories, i.e "Sportswear", to maximize their chances of reaching the highest sales.

-- **Prioritization** - Companies selling bags should prioritize Amazon as one of their main channels, as bags are highly rated on Amazon.
+- Although pricing may be a factor for companies and deciding their profits, higher/lower pricing doesn't automatically lead to more sales.

 ---